joanlafuente/Multimodal-Business-Classification/README.md

 ## Repository files
-In this repository you can find: despres canviem l’ordre si fa falta
+In this repository you can find:
 - The main script “main.py” used to train the model
 - The train.py script containing the functions to run the training loop, and to track the train and val loss and accuracy to wandb
 - The test.py script with the functions to compute the accuracy in the test set
 - The utils folder, which contains the utils script with the functions used to create the dataloaders preparing the images and annotations, - load and split the data and initialize the model, loss and optimizer.
-- The folder containing the model.
-Inside the “models.py” script you can find 3 different models that were tried during this project, the main one that we use is the (buscar nom) which is explained in the next section
+- The models folder, which contains "models.py".
+Inside the “models.py” script you can find 3 different models that were tried during this project, the main one that we use is the "Transformer_positional_encoding_not_learned" which is explained in the next section
+- The folder files to generate anotations, conatains diferent files that have been used during the training of the models to extract words of the images, correct them (translate_anotations.py) or extract visual features from the images.
 - Different ipynb that are useful for visualizing our model’s performance and results.
 This notebooks are:
    - predicting_img.ipynb
    - test_trained_model.ipynb